-- NMFS that includes the:

-Sector Manager Detail Report: This provides information down to the sub-trip level about each sector trip for a given week, regardless of the completeness of the data.
-The information includes stock, gear, mesh categories, landing amounts, discards, and total catch.

-- Sector Manager Trip Issue Report: This provides information about sector trips for a given week that have enforcement or other issues.
-The sector manager submits one Issue Report per reporting period.

-- One of the following:

-- 21 22

-- Sector Manager ACE Status Report: This provides the means for sector managers to report their ACE status calculations.
-This allows NMFS to cross-check totals, as stipulated in Amendment 16. - Sector Manager Daily ACE Status Report: This provides the means for sector managers to report their ACE status calculations on a daily basis if either of two "trigger points" (thresholds) has been reached in the current FY. - 28
+- Sector Manager Detail Report: This provides information down to the sub-trip level about each sector trip for a given week, regardless of the completeness of the data.
+The information includes stock, gear, mesh categories, landing amounts, discards, and - total catch.
+Sector Manager Trip Issue Report: This provides information about sector trips for a - given week that have enforcement or other issues.
+The sector manager submits oneIssue Report per reporting period. - 20 $\Box$ One of the following: - 21 - O Sector Manager ACE Status Report: This provides the means for sector managers to report their ACE status calculations.
+This allows NMFS to cross-check totals, as stipulated in Amendment 16. - O Sector Manager Daily ACE Status Report: This provides the means for sector managers to report their ACE status calculations on a daily basis if either of two "trigger points" (thresholds) has been reached in the current FY. - 28